jeygith/cleanuperr/README.md

 > **Features:**
 > - Strike system to mark stalled or downloads stuck in metadata downloading.
 > - Remove and block downloads that reached a maximum number of strikes.
+> - Remove and block downloads that have a low download speed or high estimated completion time.
 > - Remove downloads blocked by qBittorrent or by cleanuperr's **content blocker**.
 > - Trigger a search for downloads removed from the *arrs.
 > - Clean up downloads that have been seeding for a certain amount of time.